 Working and playing with musicians at the New England Conservatory, where I've been for twenty-two years, giving a poetry workshop and teaching Contemporary American Poetry, is an extension of everything I am interested in pursuing in the arts.
 I do my best teaching there, given the commonality of poetry and music, and these accomplished students keep me on my toes.
 Composers -- Lee Hyla, Alan Fletcher, Joe Maneri, David Amram, Frank Carlberg, Bob Cogan -- have come to class to talk about their musical settings of poetry.

 Each term a guest poet visits for one class meeting -- Robert Creeley, Elizabeth Willis, Lloyd Schwartz, Kate Greenstreet, Fanny Howe, Gerrit Lansing, Laurie Duggan, Tina Darragh and P. Inman, Laura Mullen, Brenda Ijiima, Andrew Schelling, and other major poets have added depth and excitement to the students' understanding of contemporary poetry.

 What does it mean to get up each day knowing nothing?
 That is what a poet does.
 Actually, Creeley didn't know anything, Dostoyevsky didn't know anything -- no conclusions, just constant questions and dialogue -- that is my experience, one reason I love The Idiot.

 Visual art has always pulled me in, and some of the people I've been closest to are painters.
 Once in a while I take an art course -- charcoal drawing, painting, pottery, watercolor -- and get absorbed --but only rarely find myself making art without that structure, though at times I draw and take photographs.
+I took an intensive mark-making (drawing and painting) course at Bennington College in VT this summer.
 I came up with a poem about Fielding Dawson's painting of Cy Twombly for my reading in conjunction with the ICA Black Mountain College show.
 I've collaborated with other artists, too, including Laura Baring-Gould, a sculptor, Mary Ann Sullivan, a filmmaker, and Karen Klein, who works in various forms.
 As sound is to me fundamental to poetry, the colors and textures of painting are what I'm most drawn to in art.